JMHeartley/dreamlo.js/README.md

 ```javascript
 dreamlo.addScore(score, format, sortOrder)
 ```
-The `addScore` function is used to add a score to the leaderboard.
+The `addScore` function is used to add a score to the leaderboard; returns scores in desired order and format as a `string`.

 Adding a `score` where the `score.name` is already present on the leaderboard will overwrite the older score.